 The training contract application process

-Around 2,000 people apply for Norton Rose Fulbright's training contract each year.
+Around 2,000 people apply directly for Norton Rose Fulbright's training contract each year.
 The form is exactly the same as the one for the vacation scheme.

 The firm invites the strongest applicants to an assessment day that involves an interview with two partners (or a partner and a senior associate), a written assessment and a group negotiation exercise.
 The interview aims to test an applicant's motivations for joining Norton Rose Fulbright, their commitment to the law and their commercial knowledge.
 Meanwhile, the assessment and exercise aim to measure critical thinking and writing skills, and how well someone works as part of a team.
-The written assessment in particular is “more focused on what we do as a business,” Sheehan explains.
+The written assessment in particular is “more focused on what we do as a business,” Kularatne explains.